|

 Newfound Gap is only one mile high and this is the first stop along the scenic route to see the fall colors in the Smoky Mountains.

-The color palette is just as stunning at the beginning of the route as it is at the top of Clingman Dome but I do suggest arriving early because traffic is absolutely horrible as the morning progress.
+The color palette is just as stunning at the beginning of the route as it is at the top of Clingman Dome, but I suggest arriving early because traffic is absolutely horrible as the morning progresses.

 Blue Ridge Parkway